Blue Ridge Savings Bank murders: Victims

-Dr. James Elbert "Eb" Barnes was born on 5 June 1942 in Kingston, Tennessee.
-He studied at King University, while he was senior he met his future wife Margaret Melton who was a freshman at the time, they would marry in 1965 at the Bethesda Presbyterian Church in McConnells, South Carolina, the two would have three children.
-He received a Master of Teaching Arts degree from the Vanderbilt University and then a Ph.D. in physics from Clemson University.
-He would work as a physics professor at USC-Spartanburg for 28 years, he also served as the interim-dean twice.
+Dr. James Elbert "Eb" Barnes was born on June 5, 1942, in Kingston, Tennessee, and studied at King University.
+While he was a senior, he met his future wife, Margaret Melton, who was a freshman at the time.
+The couple would marry in 1965 at the Bethesda Presbyterian Church in McConnells, South Carolina.
+The couple had three children.
+Barnes received a Master of Teaching Arts degree from the Vanderbilt University and then a Ph.D. in physics from Clemson University.
+He would work as a physics professor at USC-Spartanburg for 28 years, and he also served as the interim dean twice.
 He later headed the Academic Programs Office at the University Center of Greenville.